hackiftekhar/IQListKit/README.md

 Callback when Cell is selected
 ==========================
 #### I would like to move to UserDetailViewController when user tapped on UserCell.
 Where is my old friend `func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath)`?
-Ahh, Don't worry about getting your user model by using indexPath.row.
+Ahh, Don't worry about getting your user model by using the indexPath.row.
 We'll provide you the user model associated with the cell directly.
-It's really intesting!
+It's interesting!

 ```swift
 extension TableViewController: IQListViewDelegateDataSource {